mantidproject/mantid/docs/source/api/python/mantid/fixtures.rst

 Usage
 -----
-To make the fixtures available to your tests, add the following line to your conftest.py file:
+To make the fixtures available to your tests, add the following line, after any imports, to your conftest.py file:

 .. testcode::